Skip to main content

 • For a core needle biopsy, the doctor uses a larger needle to remove a slightly larger piece of tissue.

-To biopsy an enlarged node just under the skin, the doctor can aim the needle while feeling the node.
+To biopsy an enlarged node just under the skin, the doctor can often aim the needle while feeling the node.
 If the node or tumor is deep inside the body, the doctor can guide the needle using a computed tomography (CT) scan or ultrasound (see descriptions of imaging tests later in this section).

 If lymphoma has already been diagnosed, needle biopsies are sometimes used to check abnormal areas in other parts of the body that might be from the lymphoma spreading or coming back after treatment.